Event Agenda

 • How AI reshapes work distribution – what machines do best vs. where humans win

-• Why negotiation, influence, and decision-making are becoming procurement’s most valuable skills
+• Why negotiation, influence, and decision-making are procurement’s most valuable skills

 Day 2